tsrinarmwong/KINNThai/Requirement doc.md

 # User Stories:
    ## Customer:
    ### Success path:
-      Come to the website -> click reservation icon -> pick a date from the calendar → select party size -> show available time slots(with customer party size) → Confirm -> system will send back the confirm message(email or phone message)
+      Come to the website -> click reservation icon -> change to the reservation page -> input customer information ( name and phone number ) -> pick a date from the calendar → select party size -> show available time slots(with customer party size) → click confirm -> system ( use 3rd party tool (ex: Toast) or implement by engineers) will send back the notification(via email or phone message.
+Include confirm message and a link)

    ### Fail path:
-      If slot availability changes or network fails -> show an error “Sorry, that slot just filled, please choose another.” or " Network error, please try again.” -> the information will remain so user can correct and resubmit
+      1. If slot availability changes during customer make the reservation -> show an error “Sorry, that slot just filled, please choose another.” after customer click confirm -> the information will remain so user can correct and resubmit

+      2. If network fails -> show an error " Network error, please try again later.” when change to the reservation page

    ## Front-Desk Employee:
    ### Success path:
-      Receive customer reservation information from the system -> auto confirmed by system and the customer gets a notification: “Your reservation has been reviewed and is confirmed.” -> store the reservation information in the system
+      Receive customer reservation information from the system -> auto confirmed by system and the customer gets a notification include confirm message (“Your reservation has been reviewed and is confirmed.”) and a link(can lead to the reservation pages and see the reservation information) from phone message or email -> store the reservation information in the system to help customer checkin

    ### Fail path:
-      If reservation page have some error(ex: lost internet connection) -> show an error "Sorry, connection lost, please try later" -> employee should contact tech team to solve the problem
+      If reservation page have some error(ex: lost internet connection) -> show an error " Network error, please try again later.” -> employee should contact tech team to solve the problem

    ## Manager
       In this case I don't think manager need to receive any information about reservation, only when the website lost connect, the employ need to tell manager to let manager understand the situation